yaya2devops/2sentinel/README.md

 <img src="assets/Custom-analytics-rule-2.png"  >

-1- As for the query, once it is created, enter it in this field and wait for the product to reload.
+**1-** As for the query, once it is created, enter it in this field and wait for the product to reload.

-2- Don't forget about the Entity mapping.
+**2-** Don't forget about the Entity mapping.

 <img src="assets/Custom-analytics-rule-3.png"  >

 Sentinel is constantly improving and incorporating artificial intelligence.
-When you include such queries, the producct will be able to identify the correct entity and map it automatically.
+When you include such queries, the product will be able to identify the correct entity and map it automatically.

 This is extremely powerful as it allows you to not only find out what’s going on in your environment but also to perform SecOps quick.